On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Introduction

-\IEEEPARstart{I}{n} an \ac{isac} system, \ac{snc} functionalities are performed by using a single hardware platform and a common waveform over the same frequency band, which considerably improves the energy-, spectral-, and hardware efficiencies \cite{dual_functional,isac_network,anliu_fundamantal,cooploc,coopsync}.
-Despite the fact that \ac{snc} have long been considered as two isolated fields, they are indeed intertwined with each other as an ``odd couple" in an information-theoretical sense \cite{odd_couple}.
+\IEEEPARstart{I}{n} an \ac{isac} system, wireless communications and sensing functionalities are performed by using a single hardware platform and a common radio waveform over the same frequency band, which considerably improves the energy-, spectral-, and hardware-efficiencies \cite{dual_functional,isac_network,anliu_fundamantal,cooploc,coopsync}.
+Due to the substantial performance gain attainable for both \ac{snc} capabilities, \ac{isac} is well-recognized as a key enabler for a variety of emerging applications including vehicular networks, smart home, and smart cities.
+Despite the fact that \ac{snc} have long been considered as two isolated fields, e.g., wireless networks and radar systems, they are indeed intertwined with each other as an ``odd couple" in an information-theoretic sense \cite{odd_couple}.

 For decades, \ac{snc} researchers are mostly working on a generic linear Gaussian model, expressed as